vbilgin/vb-v7/_poems/an-old-life.md

 permalink: /projects/poems/an-old-life
 tags: poem
 ---

 - All through the years
-- I’ve travelled and paid dues
+- I’ve traveled and paid dues
 - Searching for adventure
 - That I never found.
 - Truth be told, I miss it